just-the-docs/just-the-docs/docs/Governance/REP/index.md

 If you believe that you should receive REP for a DXdao contribution, contact <a href="https://daotalk.org/u/powers/summary" target="_blank">Chris</a> on DAOtalk.org to be nominated.
 DXdao welcomes nominating new community members for REP, and we are looking for new effective ways to allocate REP, while still honoring DXdao’s merit-based governance system.
 If you have a suggestion on how to allocate REP, please state it in the #governance channel on the <a href="https://keybase.io/team/dx_dao" target="_blank">DXdao Keybase</a> or <a href="https://daotalk.org/c/dx-dao/15" target="_blank">DAOtalk.org</a>.

-Full-time workers may earn up to 4% REP for paid contributions to DXdao.
-A worker may request 0.1667% of REP for each month she has worked.
+Full-time contributors may earn up to 4% REP for paid contributions to DXdao.
+A contributor may request 0.1667% of REP for each month she has worked.